 Since most cat parasite infections are passed from cat to cat, the chances of infection are greater in places with large cat populations and overcrowding, such as shelters.
 Prevalence rates can be as high as 45 percent.

 This can be significant not only for the cat population, as some parasites have the potential to infect humans as well (zoonotic disease).
 One such common zoonotic disease is toxoplasmosis (signs and symptoms of toxoplasmosis).

 Feline Inflammatory Bowel Disease (Feline IBD)

 Feline Inflammatory Bowel Disease (Feline IBD) is not a specific disease.
 It is a group of chronic gastrointestinal disorders.
-High on the list of symptoms for IBD are chronic vomiting and diarrhea (more on inflammatory bowel disease symptoms).
+High on the list of symptoms for IBD are chronic vomiting and diarrhea.

 In most cases Feline IBD can be controlled by medication and dietary management, but the disease is rarely cured (more on treating diarrhea in cats).

 As they age, cats, like humans, can develop signs and symptoms of age related disorders.
 And, like humans, cats are living longer.
 A number of physical and behavioral changes occur during the aging process.